dlaw/mr_radar/README.md

 ### Usage

 Fill out the `config.ini` file with your desired radar layer(s), map layers, and latitude/longitude extents.
-Then call `mr_radar.py` periodically (or pass the `--repeat` flag with a refresh interval in seconds).
+Then run with `uv run mr_radar.py` periodically (or pass the `--repeat` flag with a refresh interval in seconds).
 The png files with radar data and html file of the animation will be placed in named folders corresponding to the radar